When Should You Book a Re-fit?

 Brake/shift lever brand/model For example when Shimano went from 9x to 10x the lever body changed and added nearly a full centimeter to the effective reach, causing many of us to shorten the stem or handlebar by 1cm!

 New Bike – Of course a completely new ride is a great time to review the fitting situation.
-Ideally before you buy the new steed, but certainly consider a fit check if you didn?t sort it out before the purchase.
+Ideally, you should have done the re-fit before your purchase.
+If you haven’t done so, you should bring the new bike in and we can make the necessary adjustments.

 Physical changes will also require a new look at the bike fit parameters.